She wasn’t what you would call beautiful. She was just a red-haired

 beyond a hedge next door.
 There was a sea wall down there by the

 Gulf, and the moon and floodlights gleamed on the water.
-Three weathered
+Three

-been white.
+that had once been white.

 "We can sit out here,"